trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 </figure>

-In 1960, Berlin Zoo's _General Guidelines for the Feeding of Animals by Visitors_ still stated:
+In 1960, Berlin Zoo’s _General Guidelines for the Feeding of Animals by Visitors_ still stated:

 >“It is, however, essential that at least these partial prohibitions, which only affect particularly sensitive animal species, or only prohibit the use of harmful types of feed, are strictly adhered to.
 Wrong or excessive feeding has already led to severe health problems, breeding difficulties, and often even result in a painful end for many animals.
 We therefore urgently request that our visitors observe the following guidelines.”[^7]